Important Notice: keepSIX Consumption and Treatment Service is Closed March 21, 2025

 - Receive medication to manage drug or alcohol use

-- The evaluation has also found that people in Toronto who use SCS experience multiple forms of social and structural vulnerability and are at high-risk for overdose death:
+- The evaluation also found that people in Toronto who use SCS experience multiple forms of social and structural vulnerability and are at high-risk for overdose death:

 - The vast majority of SCS service users were homeless or unstably housed (91%)